 Resources

-Burn physiotherapy and occupational therapy guidelines
+Burn physiotherapy and occupational therapy clinical practice guide

 PhysioTherapy eXercises for people with injuries and disabilities